ga4gh-discovery/data-connect/SEARCHSPEC.md

 Data Connect specification is implementation-agnostic and does not prescribe use of a relational database or a particular database technology.
 However, for convenience, its SQL dialect has been selected for compatibility with current major open source database platforms including PrestoSQL, PostgreSQL, MySQL, and well as BigQuery.
 There are occasional name or signature differences, but a Data Connect API implementation atop any of the major database platforms should be able to pass through queries that use the functions listed below with only minor tweaks.

 With PrestoSQL being a popular database choice in Data Connect implementations, we've chosen its grammar as the basis for the grammar supported by Data Connect.
-Functions below are a subset of those available in PrestoSQL 341, and must behave according to the PrestoSQL documentation in a conformant Data Connect implementation.
+Functions below are a subset of those available in PrestoSQL 341, and must behave according to the PrestoSQL documentation in a conforming Data Connect implementation.
 To assist with implementations directly on other database platforms, the [PrestoSQL Functions Support Matrix](https://docs.google.com/document/d/1y51qNuoe2ELX9kCOyQbFB4jihiKt2N8Qcd6-zzadIvk) captures the differences between platforms in granular detail.

 *   **Logical Operators**
     *   `AND`, `OR`, `NOT`